Page Reviewed / Updated - May 2016

 Assistance is available from local non-profits or the local chapters of national foundations.
 However, often times the available assistance comes not in the form of financial help for wheelchairs, but rather as long-term loans of the equipment or through the sale of heavily discounted, refurbished, power wheelchairs and ramps.
 A short list of non-profit organizations that provide help with wheelchairs can be found here.

-First, the money spent out-of-pocket is tax deductible.
+2) Any money spent out-of-pocket is tax deductible.
 If the individual is filing their own taxes, they can receive a tax deduction under Medical and Dental Expenses.
 If the individual is being claimed as a dependent on someone else's tax return, they have the option of using that same deduction or using the Dependent Care Tax Credit, whichever is more advantageous to the tax filer's situation.

 Mobility scooters prices usually begin around $600 and go to $2,000.
 Pricing variables include maximum weight capacity, whether they have 3 or 4 wheels and travel distance without a battery re-charge.
+Users of this website can receive 25% off purchases.

 Power wheelchairs are slightly more expensive, as they range from $1,000 - $3,500.
 Pricing variables include the steering mechanism, their speed, travel distance and turning radius.